mhofmann-Khoury/knit_script/README.md

 You can access a needle on the machine bed, regardless of the sheet and gauging schema with the keyword `machine`.
 So to get the real `f1` we write `machine.f1`.
 Side note: the keyword `machine` access the machine state of the interpreter directly, so if you can take full control of that state as though you are writing python code.

-If you want to know the sheet of a given needle you can also get this from `machine` as follows: `machine.sheet_of(n)`
+If you want to know the sheet of a given needle, you can also get this from `machine` as follows: `machine.sheet_of(n)`

 ### Layering Sheets
-In the prior example there is an implicit layering of sheets used to form a tube.
+In the prior example, there is an implicit layering of sheets used to form a tube.
 The first (front) layer of the tube is knit on sheet 0 and the second (back) layer of the tube is knit on sheet 1.
 But what if we don't want to keep this layering consistent across the whole set of needles on a sheet?
 For example, we could split our tube into two pieces with the first sheet in front of half the needles and in the back for the second half of needles.

 You can explicitly set the layer of a given needle using `push` statements, the last knit script control structure we will go over.

 By default, each needle will be on the same layer as the sheet it is on.
 For example, at `Gauge=2` the needles on sheet 0 (even needles) will be on layer 0 (the front layer) and the needles on sheet 1 (odd needles) will be on layer 1 (the back layer).

-With a push statement we can change the layering for specific needles.
+With a push statement, we can change the layering for specific needles.
 For example, we can set a list of needles `first_needles` to be on the front layer (0) and the `second_needles' to be on the back layer (1) with the following statements:

 ```knit_script
 push first_needles to layer 0;